- What is a UDLP?

-While the Rozelle Interchange UDLP includes provision for two sports fields and four multi-purpose courts within the Rozelle Parklands precinct, it does not determine the recreational and sport use or maintenance for facilities not described in the UDLP.
+- It does not determine the recreational and sport use or maintenance for facilities not described within it.

 The Working Group was established to determine the optimal uses for the Rozelle Parklands that includes the recreation and sport overlay (including any required facilities) for the parklands and to ensure all perspectives were considered across government, council, community and relevant groups, to provide the best outcome for the local community.